ishita-CBS/2022WS_DO_Ishita/README.md

 This is the coueseWork from Ishita Rahman For the class of Digital Organisation at [CBS](https://cbs.de) by [Prof. Anders](https://ulrich-anders.eu/)

-### Coursework topic: Hierarchy, a 'natural' order.
+### Coursework topic: Hierarchy, a 'natural' order

 ---

 # What is Hierarchy?

+A system in which members of an organization or society are ranked according to relative status or authority.

+The etymology of the word hierarchy comes from the Greek, hierarchia, or “rule of a high priest”

 ---